Autodesk Fusion for students and educators | Autodesk Fusion | Autodesk

 Ensure that students are making adequate progress and submitting original work with file version history.

-For low-connectivity settings, offline mode kicks in when Internet goes out.
-Design bookings also prevent overwrites in group projects.
+For low-connectivity settings, offline mode kicks in when internet goes out.
+Design reservations also prevent overwrites in group projects.